AleksandarDzudzevic/CUlinary/README.md

 # 🍽️ CUlinary
 **AI-Powered Cornell Dining Hall Recommender**

-CUlinary is a mobile app that helps Cornell students discover the best dining hall dishes on campus.
+CUlinary is a cross-platform mobile app that helps Cornell students discover the best dining hall dishes on campus.
 By combining **Supabase** for authentication and data storage with **React Native (Expo)** for the mobile experience, CUlinary delivers personalized meal recommendations that match your tastes, dietary restrictions, and favorite dining halls.

 ---